Last updated: April 16, 2014

-Greenville’s ban on driving while using handheld wireless devices goes into effect April 1.
+Greenville’s ban on driving while using handheld wireless devices went into effect April 1.
+Police promptly issued 71 warnings and two citations.
 Fines $100 (first offense), then $200/$300.
 Several council members sought to address the “epidemic” of texting.
 “We’re at that point where we do need to do something,” the mayor said.
 The City Council gave the final OK on Feb.
 10.

 Driving while text messaging now is illegal throughout Beaufort County.
 The distracted driving sweep was completed Jan.
 8 as Port Royal joined the county and other area communities banning texting while behind.
-Police are writing warnings throughout the month of January.
+Police have been writing few tickets, however.
 The Port Royal Town Council vote was unanimous.
 Fines: $100 to $300.

 Charleston’s City Council has given final approval to an ordinance banning texting while driving.
 The fine for texting in Charleston is $100 plus court costs.
 Enforcement is primary, meaning police can stop and cite offenders for that reason alone.
 A 60-day education and warning period ended in mid-December.
 Warning signs were still scarce as of early February, and no tickets were written.